-In corporate world it would be called “RAM RAJYA” (perfect rule of state) if you have both Money and Job satisfaction.
+In corporate world, it would be called “RAM RAJYA” (perfect rule of state) if you have both Money and Job satisfaction.
 But have you ever experienced it?
-May be yes, may be rare and majority think this is not possible.
-I find lot of people and career experts who preach “do what you like, money will follow” theory but does this concept holds ground?
+Maybe yes, maybe rare and the majority think this is not possible.
+I find a lot of people and career experts who preach “do what you like, money will follow” theory but does this concept holds the ground?

-Money or Job Satisfaction?
+Money Vs Job Satisfaction?
 OR…Money + Job Satisfaction?

-Ajit was a creative mind but had to start his career in sales job as he was campus placed and his management institute could get only companies looking for sales profile to the campus.
-And he himself was not sure of his creativity even though friends in college said he should have joined advertising instead of front running jobs.
-The youth inside him, the money, the promotions, the career and the reputation made him an enviable executive.
+Ajit was a creative mind but had to start his career in a sales job as he was campus placed and his management institute could get only companies looking for sales profiles to the campus.
+And he himself was not sure of his creativity even though friends in college said he should have joined advertising instead of front-running jobs.
+The youth inside him, the money, the promotions, the career, and the reputation made him an enviable executive.
 But the artist in him kept him bothering.
-Now with a career of 12 years in sales, loads of family responsibilities, borderline cholesterol problem and good money he keeps thinking he should change the field but can he?
-A case where person does not know what is job satisfaction.
+Now with a career of 12 years in sales, loads of family responsibilities, borderline cholesterol problem, and good money he keeps thinking he should change the field but can he?
+A case where a person does not know what is job satisfaction.
 Money keeps him moving.

 Anant was a confused DNA.
 He was in a good job and was doing good also but deep inside he knew he was not meant for the F & M language, professional snakes-n-ladders, late night boozing and corporate parties.
 He was a quite person from inside and wanted to have his peace.
 He quit his job and started something which was never his passion but made that field his passion.
 Now he does something which is not his big dream, but he has to live with it and earn from it.
 He knows that the new profession will give him adequate money but less reputation and friends.
 He cannot go to work under somebody as he considers himself a misfit in corporate world.
 He never had a job satisfaction and nor will his own work give him job satisfaction.
 A more complex case as person thinks negative about himself.

 Aneesh always dealt with crush and had no serious affair with the companies he worked for.
-Some companies closed operations/department and which did business Aneesh could not stick due to performance issues.
-After 7 years of work experience and 11 employers on his resume he was the unlucky one.
-He neither had guts to start on his own nor he had enough backing to support a new start up and family.
-Finally after 7 years he landed in a company which was a laggard in the sector but did some meaningful business.
+Some companies closed operations/departments and which did business Aneesh could not stick due to performance issues.
+After 7 years of work experience and 11 employers on his resume, he was the unlucky one.
+He neither had the guts to start on his own nor he had enough backing to support a new start-up and family.
+Finally, after 7 years he landed in a company which was a laggard in the sector but did some meaningful business.
 Somehow Aneesh found this company as a stopover and he stick for 3 years in the company.
 His resume is sound now but his package due to frequent shifting is below for a standard of person with 10 years of experience.
 Aneesh has no way to get his package increased nor does he want to experiment again with new companies.
 He is settled and making no move to change.
-A case where job satisfaction is dealing with money problem.
+A case where job satisfaction is dealing with a money problem.

-Why do people leave jobs & change career?
+Why do people leave jobs & change careers?

-In my practice I have found a direct correlation between personal finance and job satisfaction.
+In my practice, I have found a direct correlation between personal finance and job satisfaction.
 People who had job satisfaction had a straight and steady career and had less money wasted on shifting cities and financing the period between changes in jobs.
-Also you can imagine what happens to my calculations when a client who gets his financial planning done for next 30 years of service life, comes back and say that he has changed his mind and he is starting his own venture and needs assistance to finance it.
-So why do people leave jobs or change career?
+Also, you can imagine what happens to my calculations when a client who gets his financial planning done for the next 30 years of service life, comes back and say that he has changed his mind and he is starting his own venture and needs assistance to finance it.
+So why do people leave jobs or change careers?